Michael Paycer - Astronomy Glossary

 • Supergiant — Among the largest, most luminous stars, like Betelgeuse — destined to explode as a supernova.
 See Betelgeuse.

-• Supernova — The catastrophic explosion of a massive star at the end of its life.
-See Veil Nebula.
+• Supernova — The catastrophic explosion of a massive star at the end of its life; core-collapse (Type II) or a white-dwarf detonation (Type Ia).
+See Supernovae.

 • Schwarzschild Radius — The radius of a black hole's event horizon, set entirely by its mass; double the mass and you double the radius.
 See What Is a Black Hole?.